rodstone25/mycode/README.md

 # mycode
 # mycode (Project Title)
+# I want to how version control projects with git

 One Paragraph of your project description goes here.
 Describe what you're trying to do.
 What is the purpose of putting up this repo?